Abundance for the New Year

 Crocs: It’s True

 9:50 p.m.
-We were going up the escalator of a popular mall when C suddenly felt her Crocs being pulled by the escalator grills.
+We were going up the escalator of one popular mall in Quezon City when C suddenly felt her Crocs being pulled by the escalator grills.
 She tried to pull it but it would not budge.
 Looking up, she saw that she was nearing the top, the end of the escalator.
 She had the sense to pull out her feet and hop to safety.
 Horrified, she saw her Crocs go deeper into the grills, which kept going and going and going.

 A Summer to Remember